That email marketing works; we all can unanimously agree upon that. But email marketing is only as effective as the strategy behind it.

 - Be open to testing out every single aspect of your email—send days & times, CTA, copy, design, and just the overall performance.
 Then, keep optimizing based on feedback based on the results.

-Choosing the Right Tool for Trigger Emails
+Right Tools for Trigger Emailing

 Not all email marketing tools are created equal.